qxxxb/ctf/2020/xmas_ctf/slowest_fastest/README.md

 v[1] = 91613, a = 71823, c = 30886, mod = 100001
 ```

-Solved with Soronbe and stdnoerror.
+Solved with Soronbe and stdnoerr.

 Idea is to assign the fastest robots to the busiest rooms on each day.